 Why I Will Always Dance With My Teenage Daughters (with a DJ on NYE) (5 minute read)

-This year my family was out of the country for the Christmas Holiday, and it extended into 2026.
-Which brings me to New Years Eve.
+Family was out of the country for the Christmas holiday, and it extended into 2026—which brings me to New Year’s Eve.
 Our family of four sat down for some appetizers and refreshments.
 For the record, I did not consume alcohol on NYE.
-That detail matters in the story.
-I do occasionally imbibe, but alcohol leaves my joints feeling inflamed, my brain slower than usual, my stomach charred and my mood slightly more negative than your average Monday morning “ready to start the week” kind of feeling.
+That detail matters in this story.
+I do occasionally imbibe, but alcohol leaves my joints feeling inflamed, my brain slower than usual, my stomach charred, and my mood slightly more negative than your average Monday-morning “ready to start the week” feeling.

-Now back to DANCING.
-Who says that you need to drink alcohol to let loose on the dance floor?!?!
-Maybe you think that you do because you are self-conscious, but I’d argue, that you don’t need alcohol in this case.
-Instead, you may need some help with confidence/not worrying so much about what others think of you because at the end of the day, no one really cares what you look like while dancing.
+That takes us to the dancing part of the story.
+Dancing and New Year’s Eve go together (or any celebration, for that matter).
+And who says that you need to drink alcohol to let loose on the dance floor?
+Maybe you think that you do because you are self-conscious, but I’d argue that you don’t need alcohol in this case.

 Mocktails are becoming more popular at restaurants and in the home.